ingolemo/python-lenses/readme.md

 	>>> data = [1, 2, 3]
 	>>> my_lens = lens(data)[1]

+The data that the lens is "zooming in on" is called the _focus_ of the lens.
 Once you arrive at the data you want, you can get hold of it with the `get` method: